Lekantrop-gd/MoveOn/README.md

 ### Project Overview

-Although currently in its initial phases, this project demonstrates promising potential for expansion.
-Access the builds for your Android device or PC conveniently located [here](https://drive.google.com/drive/folders/1XkY3Tqz953llExpSCrZerWEj4TTBxGvF?usp=sharing) for a seamless download and installation process.
+Although currently in its initial phases, this prototype could be grown into a complete game.
+Access the builds for your Android device or PC conveniently located [here](https://drive.google.com/drive/folders/1XkY3Tqz953llExpSCrZerWEj4TTBxGvF?usp=sharing) for a download and installation process.
 Of course, screenshots of a project can be found below.

 #### Appreciate your interest in my work!
 Wishing you a fantastic day! ❤️